Lokiv2/DCS-OpenVSP-Bridge/README.md

     CRASH COURSE:
     - compile FMloaded.h and FMloader.cpp into your project
     - place 1 or more unmodified OpenVSP history.csv files (can be renamed) in /config (or other path specificed in entry.lua) within your mod folder
+    - AND/OR place 1 or more OpenVSP .polar files in /config.
+When using .polar, which are random-number-of-spaces-separated, convert to proper comma-separated first.

     - In your FM code add:

     static FMDataLoader FMData()